Darkeonz/DatabaseEksamensProjekt/README.md

 The reason I compare the cities with the books first before using Stanford Named Entity Recognizer (NER) framework, is because it is a very heavy task.
 So instead of going through thousands of sentences, I only have to go through those sentences with words matching the city list.

+## DatabaseProjekt.test / UnitTest1.cs

+I used tests for analysing how I could optimize the speed of harvesting the books.

 ## How the data is imported.

 The MYSQL queries are performed through the DBHandlerMYSQL.cs and DBHandlerMongo.cs classes.
 I used a stringbuilder to build a query for inserting all the books and cities into the MYSQL database in one batch.
 This is to avoid connecting to the database multiple times and optimizing the time it takes to insert the elements into the database.